The following are 20 red hot romance ideas to help you “heat” things up again, and again, and hopefully, again!

 7. Create a series of thank-you notes.
 Send one a day for as many days as you can think of something to thank your mate for.
 Some things to be thankful for are: his or her character, things he or she has done for you, his or her commitment to you.
 One line on a card day after day will make a big impact.

 8. Make his or her favorite meal.
 Add a white linen tablecloth, candlelight, flowers, and music.
-You might even wear a provocative waiter or waitress outfit — then ask for your tip with a wink and a smile.
+You might even wear a provocative waiter or waitress outfit.
+Then ask for your tip with a wink and a smile.

-10. Kidnap your spouse from work or some other responsibility —like in the middle of mowing the lawn—blindfold him or her, and then take him or her to a romantic rendezvous.
+10. Kidnap your spouse from work or some other responsibility —like in the middle of mowing the lawn, Blindfold him or her, and then take him or her to a romantic rendezvous.
 (You might clear this with the boss or show up at the end of the workday.
 You don’t want to get your spouse fired.
 That would definitely ruin the mood.)

 11. Serve breakfast in bed with an invitation to spend the whole day there.
-Spend the day trying new things, napping in each other’s arms, or playing a board game like “An Enchanted Evening” or “Simply Romantic” from Family Life Ministries FamilyLife.com.
+Spend the day trying new things.
+These could be things like napping in each other’s arms, or playing a board game like “An Enchanted Evening” or “Simply Romantic” from Family Life Ministries.

-12. Wash each other’s hair (or each other’s bodies).
+12. Wash each other’s hair.
+(Or you can wash each other’s bodies.)